Metformin to Augment Strength Training Effective Response in Seniors

 Exercise Intervention to Improve Functional Capacity in Older Adults with HIVThe purpose of this study is to evaluate the impact of a 16-week resistance and interval intensity training program for older adults with HIV on mitochondrial function and frailty risk.
 Participants will be HIV+ men and women between the ages of 55 and 85.

 Study Visits: Participants will complete one screening visit at the beginning of the study and one follow-up visit at week 16.
 There will be three visits each week for exercise training at the UAB Center for Exercise Medicine over the 16-week training period.
-For more information please contact Dr. Mandy Willig at 205-975-5464 or firstname.lastname@example.org.
+Support for this project is provided by the UAB Center for Exercise Medicine and the CCTS.
+For more information please contact Dr. Mandy Willig at 205-975-5464 or email@example.com.

 Counseling and Exercise (CALM) Research StudyThe purpose of this study is to evaluate the effects of 12 weeks of exercise alone or exercise plus counseling on weight loss, fitness, cholesterol, triglyceride, blood sugar levels, behavior and mental health in overweight females between the age of 25 and 44.
 For more information contact Dakota at 205-996-1656 or CALMStudy@uab.edu, or Dr. Jane Roy at 205-934-1757.
 Informational flyer